romansarkis/AccurateMeasurementofBodyFluidForPatientMonitoring/README.md

 By opening a terminal window and changing directory to where `send_time.py` is located, run the command `python send_time.py` (make sure python is installed on your computer).
 The script will begin sending UNIX time to the Arduino and the alerts/output log section of the screen should update to include timestamps.

 Note: serial monitor must for the Arduino must be available when the Python script is ran (cannot have serial monitor open in Arduino IDE at that time).
+You will also need TimeLib installed in your libraries folder (Time.zip in this repository)

 ---